 7. No sashes, flowers, pins, or medals may be worn over the gown with the exception of NHS and honors cords and the school medallion unless approved by administration.

 Seminar is part of our school day.
-During seminar, students may use the library, Study Skills center, labs, etc. Students may see teachers to get missed assignments and receive other assistance.
+During seminar, students may use the library, Learning Lab, computer labs, etc. Students may see teachers to get missed assignments and receive other assistance.
 Tutoring help may be arranged to take place during this time.
 Teachers can require a student to be in attendance for seminar until 3:00 pm.

 Silent Sustained Reading (SSR)